Times of trouble, confusion, murkiness, tumult, chaos, assaults, depression, frustration, and yes, even the good times here at the EIB Network.

 Thank you very much.

-And and Megadiddos to Mr. Snartley, too.
+And Megha Dittos to Mr. Snartly, too.

 I just have to say he's one of the most polite people I think I've spoken with in a while.

-The first one is I'm curious if you find it more than coincidental that within maybe ten days of Diane Sawyer's interview of Hillary, in which the Democrats probably might figure she was not handled with um the delicacy that she is normally handled with.
+The first one is: I'm curious if you find it more than coincidental that within maybe 10 days of Diane Sawyer's interview of Hillary, in which the Democrats probably might figure she was not handled with the delicacy that she is normally handled with, suddenly Diane Sawyer is stepping down from ABC News.

 I find that interesting.

-I'm curious what you think about both of them.
+I'm curious what you think about both.

-That that country has really two major problems.
+That country has really two major problems.

-One what it is, and two where it is.
+One, what it is, and two, where it is.

-Uh Obama already thinks he's in the he's Mr. Magnanimous.
+Obama already thinks he's Mr. Magnanimous.

 He thinks he is the epitome of fairness.